LiorKogan/V1/README.md

 A _combiner_ combines two or more consecutive branches of the same quantifier.

 A combiner is depicted by a narrow **purple '}' rectangle**.
-The rectangle has one connection on its left side and one connection on its right side.
+The rectangle has one connection on its left side and one on its right side.

 On its left, there are relationships and paths